eCultura/docs/index.rst

 We support Sphinx_ docs written with reStructuredText_ and `CommonMark`_.
 We pull your code from your Subversion_, Bazaar_, Git_, and Mercurial_ repositories.
 Then we build documentation and host it for you.
-Think of it as *Continuous Documentation bla bla bla
+Think of it as *Continuous Documentation

 .. raw:: html